ndelnano/send_songs/README.md

 ### How does it work?
 Spotify exposes an API endpoint for [recently played songs by a user](https://developer.spotify.com/web-api/web-api-personalization-endpoints/get-recently-played/).
 Using this data, its possible to know when a user plays a song that has been shared with them by a friend.

+A form of backoff is used when calling Spotify's recently played endpoint for a recipient of a song request.
+For the first hour, the Spotify API is called every 5 minutes.
+After this, and until a week has passed, the API is called once ever 1 hour.
+This is dictated by setting the DynamoDB record's TTL field appropriately.

 ![Song Sharing Architecture](diagrams/Message_Sending_Architecture.png?raw=true "Song Sharing Architecture")